 As we celebrate Independence Day, I want to take a moment to reflect on some of the rights established early in our country’s history which continue to exist and evolve.
 It wasn’t until 1791 that the first ten (10) Amendments to the United States Constitution were adopted.
 The Fifth Amendment to the United States Constitution has significant meaning for criminal lawyers, judges and anyone involved in the criminal justice system.
 Over the years, the Fifth Amendment has been interpreted by several courts, including the United States Supreme Court, to afford individuals certain rights when confronted and questioned by the cops.
 In short, the Fifth Amendment provides protection from self-incrimination.
 As such, despite what the cops may tell you, you don’t have to speak with them.
 And if you ask for a lawyer (use JD Injury Law), then cops don’t get to ask you more questions unless you keep on talking to them.
 You don’t have to speak with an officer without a lawyer present.
-You have a right to speak with a criminal attorney or criminal lawyer, or any lawyer for that matter before making any statements to any law enforcement officer.
+You have a right to speak with a personal injury attorney or criminal lawyer, or any lawyer specific to the legal issue at hand for that matter before making any statements to any law enforcement officer or any inquiring party.
 But, you have to be brave and stand up for yourself.
 You have to tell the officer that you are not speaking to him or her without your lawyer.